 Her name takes up more than half my title.
 Her stories took up more than half my soul.
 When my friend and culture guide Nilay lent me the book, I had not heard of her.
 If you haven’t, please don’t wait as long as I did.

 The thing with scaring people through books is this; it’s perhaps as difficult to read as to write.
 You don’t have dim lights and Dolby surround sound — and the imagination must sometimes struggle.
 The last horror book I read was Stephen King’s Revival and I needed to consult a series of paintings to bring his words fully to life.
 (You can read about it here.)

-Ludmilla Petrushevskaya (it will take a couple of tries before you get it right)is a Russian writer and she, along with Angela Carter are among the two most well known deconstructionists of today.
+Ludmilla Petrushevskaya (it will take a couple of tries before you get it right)is a Russian writer and she, along with Angela Carter is among the two most well-known deconstructionists of today.
 But I didn’t read Scary Fairy Tales as anything but stories by themselves.
 (Although they did break the myth about the romantic, idyllic rural life.
 Living off-the-grid is not all Instagram posts, it is learning how to grow wheat under the snow and walking miles to trade sugar for milk.)

 I am sure to read more of her.
 And then re-read some more.

 Where there’s no judge, death will stalk the earth.

 Recommended Age Group: 21 years and above